-Her work at the NHLBI involves outcomes research, epidemiology, and clinical trials.
-Dr. Cook’s research portfolio includes comparative effectiveness research, cardiovascular imaging, racial/ethnic and gender disparities in cardiovascular disease, and cardiovascular health services.
+Prior to her appointment as chief of staff, Dr. Cook served as a medical officer in the Clinical Applications and Prevention Branch in the Division of Cardiovascular Sciences at the NHLBI.
+Her work in the Division involved outcomes research, epidemiology, and clinical trials.
+Dr. Cook’s research portfolio includes comparative effectiveness research, cardiovascular imaging, racial/ethnic and sex/gender disparities in cardiovascular disease, and cardiovascular health services research.

-Dr. Cook attended the University of Alabama at Birmingham where she received a Bachelor of Science degree in Materials Science and Engineering.
-She received a Doctor of Medicine from Harvard Medical School, Boston, and completed her clinical training at Massachusetts General Hospital (MGH) in Boston.
-She is board certified in internal medicine and cardiology.
+Dr. Cook is board certified in cardiology.
+She received a Bachelor of Science degree in materials science and engineering from the University of Alabama at Birmingham, a Doctor of Medicine from Harvard Medical School, and clinical training in primary care/internal medicine and cardiology at Massachusetts General Hospital (MGH).
 Dr. Cook completed a fellowship in Health Services Research at the Harvard School of Public Health.
 She is also an alumnus of the Commonwealth Fund/Harvard University Fellowship in Minority Health Policy and completed her Masters of Public Health with a concentration in health care policy as part of this fellowship.